thirumalaics/interview_prep/Summaries/GCP/BQ Query optimization(official).md

 		- regex and mathematical fns
 		- reduces the data to be processed before the complex operations are performed
 	- use limit clause when we do not need many rows in the output
-		- when trying to order a very large result set we may fase Resources exceeded error
+		- when trying to order a very large result set we may face Resources exceeded error
 		- this can be solved if we use `limit`
 	- limit the data passed to the window function, if the amount of data passed to the window fn is high, performance will suffer
 		- ![[Pasted image 20240708183808.png]]